MarisaKirisame/DefComBlog/Calculator.md

       }
     }

 This isn't any faster.
 Duh - we are still calling .get(name) inside yolo(), but the point is to not call it!
-Lets take a moment, to look at yolo() for Var and think.
+Let's take a moment to look at yolo() for Var and think.

     int idx = loc.get(name);
     return env[idx];

-One thing to note, is that the code has two line.
-One line use only loc, and one line use env, alongside the value produced by loc.
+One thing to note is that the code has two lines.
+One line uses only loc, and one line uses env, alongside the value produced by loc.
 Furthermore, loc is calculated using Expr only, and env is defined by the user.
-If we have an Expr, which will be ran multiple time, we can execute `int idx = loc.get(name);` only once, store the result, and only execute `return env[idx];` everytime we run the Expr.
+If we have an Expr, which will be run multiple times, we can execute `int idx = loc.get(name);` only once, store the result, and only execute `return env[idx];` everytime we run the Expr.
 This way, we will spend some time when we get the Expr, to precompute index, but then we will be very fast!

     // In Expr
     abstract Function<int[], Integer> again(Map<String, Integer> loc);